 Sue: It looks like something made by Amstrad.
 I think I preferred it when it was a little rough around the edges.
 It’s a bit too swish, now.

 Sue: That’s probably Tegan’s best outfit so far, although that’s not saying very much.

 Turlough is outside, drawing landscapes of the Eye of Orion.

 Nicol: What’s he still doing there?

-Sue: He’s one of the good guys, now.
+Sue: He’s one of the good guys now, Nic.

-Nicol: Doesn’t he want to kill the Doctor anymore?
-Did they ever sit down together to discuss that?
+Nicol: Doesn’t he want to kill the Doctor any more?
+Did they ever sit down and discuss that?